jameslikeslinux/puppet-node_orchestration/README.md

 * `image_id`: Overrides the default AMI set in Hiera
 * `ami_user`: Overrides the default AMI username set in Hiera
 * `key_name`: Overrides the default SSH key name set in Hiera
+* `public_ip_address`: Overrides Hiera setting on whether to assign a public IP address
 * `security_groups`: Overrides the default SG or list of SGs set in Hiera
 * `subnet`: Overrides the default subnet name set in Hiera
 * `region`: Overrides the default region set in Hiera